BruceKangCN/rest-client/README.md

    const baz: any = await client.post("./bar", params, data, options);
    ```

+Notes:

-Note: for "HEAD" requests, response headers are returned instead of response
+- for "HEAD" requests, response headers are returned instead of response body.
-body.
+- for "OPTIONS" requests, the "Allow" response header, instead of response body,
+  is returned, as an array of string.
+- "CONNECT" requests do not return data.

 ## Tests